Cargill/splinter-docs/docs/0.6/tutorials/configuring_splinter_nodes_with_docker.md

 Now that you have two Splinter nodes with a circuit between them, you can use this circuit to upload smart contracts and share data.

+## Removing a circuit

+Removing a circuit is enabled through disbanding or abandoning a circuit.
+The circuit may then be purged, as it is only available to each node locally.
+For more information on these processes, see the [Removing a Splinter Circuit]({% link docs/0.6/howto/removing_a_splinter_circuit.md %}) tutorial.

 ## Uploading a Smart Contract

 Splinter uses the